 Post office offers POMIS among a host of banking products and services, under the purview of the Finance Ministry.
 Hence, it is highly reliable.
 It is a low-risk MIS and generates a steady income.
 You can invest up to Rs.
 4.5 lakhs individually or Rs.
 9 lakhs jointly, and the investment period is 5 years.
 Capital protection is its primary objective.
-From 01.01.2019, interest rate is 7.3% per annum, payable monthly.
+For the quarter ending 31 March 2019, interest rate is 7.7% per annum, payable monthly.

 Capital protection: Your money is safe until maturity as this is a government-backed scheme.